Email FacebookTwitterMenu burgerClose thin

 Tips for Calculating Your Taxes

 • Whether you need help with retirement planning, estate planning, tax planning or investment portfolio organization, a financial advisor can help.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When it comes to assets, whether property or equipment, it’s important to do your research about the depreciation guidelines the IRS sets.
 This will give you a better idea of both your deduction term and rate, as well as your potential tax deductions.